next-exp/IC/doc/contributing.rst

   3. Once your code is perfect, clean up its history.
   4. Merge the cleaned-up branch back into the public branch.

+- In IC, step 4 is done by the IC administators *after the work has been reviewed and approved*, so you don't have to worry about this step for now.

 - The history that appears in your local clone (your private history) is there entirely for *your* benefit.
 As such, it is malleable and disposable, and you can modify it however and whenever you like.